Southwest posts record revenue but warns of rising costs

-DALLAS (AP) — Southwest Airlines’ second-quarter profit doubled to $760 million on record revenue, but it warned that rising costs and lower productivity are likely to continue in the second half of the year.
+DALLAS (AP) — Southwest Airlines’ second-quarter profit doubled to $760 million on record revenue, but the carrier warned that rising costs and lower productivity are likely to continue in the second half of the year.

 Air travel has bounced back this year from pandemic depths, and that is particularly true for Southwest’s strength in leisure travel within the United States.
 The Dallas carrier said ticket demand has continued in the third quarter.